Kotti/kotti_user_manual/docs/_build/html/_sources/kotti_basics/overview.txt

 adoption of Kotti for small and large websites, for internal company systems, for social media, and many other niches.
 It is a capable CMS.

-The design of Kotti originates on the view of content storage as something like an outline or tree, where content is nested in a meaningful way.
+The design of Kotti has content storage as something like an outline or tree, where content is nested in a meaningful way.
 This is the natural aspect.
 The Document content type is the most important part of this concept.
 Documents are added to a Kotti website in the way word-processor documents are created, but in the context of the web.
 Documents contain text and may include images, files, and links to other documents.
 Kotti's design makes linking documents to one another easy.

+A fresh Kotti website looks simple enough:

+..
+Image:: ../images/not_logged_in.png